fedbiomed/fedbiomed/tests/README.md

 * test coverage

-If you want to check the est coverge, you should use:
+If you want to check the test coverge, you should use:

 ```
 cd tests